dinisvictor/rumos_bank_env/README.md

 # Final Remarks

 This project aimed to implement a complete MLOps pipeline for credit default prediction using real-world tools and workflows.
 From data preprocessing and model training to model serving, testing, and continuous integration — all stages are automated and reproducible.

-It reflects industry best practices in data science and software engineering and is designed to be easily tested, extended, and maintained.